Simple daily disciplines – little productive actions, repeated consistently over time – add up to the difference between failure and success.

 4. Stop living paycheck to paycheck

-Whatever you have to do to make it happen, stop living paycheck to paycheck.
 If it means moving to a smaller house, selling one of your cars, or stopping going out to eat altogether – do it.
+Having financial margin will make you so much happier and less stressed.
+It’s worth downsizing for it.

 5. Don’t blame anyone else for your circumstances

-If you have a past that is less than perfect, whether it’s from a ruined relationship, a tough childhood, or something else completely out of your control, it is really easy to blame the person at fault.
+Whether it’s a ruined relationship, a tough childhood, or something else completely out of your control, it is really easy to blame someone else for your current situation.
 But you shouldn’t.

 - Related: How to change any part of your life